omartiffer/omartiffer/git-quick-reference.md

 `git config --global diff.submodule log` - Tell git to enable submodule summaries when running diffs.

 `git config --global push.recurseSubmodules on-demand` - Automatically push any changes from submodules to the remote when pushing from the parent repo.

+`git config --local core.hooksPath .<dir_name>` - Specify a different location within the repo for git to look for hooks (.git directory by default).

 [🔼 Back to top](#git-commands-quick-reference)